SEKOIA-IO/documentation/docs/xdr/features/collect/integrations/endpoint/sekoiaio.md

     If you want to improve detection and investigation capabilities, you may want to enable Sysmon.
 When installed, the SEKOIA.IO Agent will automatically collect logs produced by Sysmon if they are not already collected by the agent.

+    !!! warning
-    > Warning: The installation of this tool will generate more logs which will consume more CPU resources.
+    	The installation of this tool will generate more logs which will consume more CPU resources.
 Install it on equipment that are correctly 		dimensioned, or try it on low risk assets at first.

     Sysmon is a Microsoft tool downloadable from [microsoft.com](https://docs.microsoft.com/en-us/sysinternals/downloads/sysmon).
     A common installation instruction and configuration file is available at [SwiftOnSecurity's Github](https://github.com/SwiftOnSecurity/sysmon-config).